ChessMax/awesome-programming-tools/README.md

 # Awesome programming tools
 The list of awesome programming tools that can simplify and speed up everyday work.
 If you are looking for a tool then this list for you!
-Here you can find interesting programming tools that are not well known for someone, but can be very usefull.
+Here you can find interesting programming tools that are not well known, but can be very usefull.
 Feel free to make a contribution.

 # Online tools
 ## Programming pads, online compilers, code playgrounds & IDEs: